- The average cost of car insurance in Wisconsin is $2,343 a year or $195 per month, based on our data analysis.

 Car insurance rates by city in Wisconsin

-Webster is Wisconsin’s most expensive city for car insurance at an average cost of $2,033 annually.
-Combined Locks is the state’s least expensive city, with an average car insurance rate of $1,303 annually.
+Milwaukee is Wisconsin’s most expensive city for car insurance at an average cost of $2,921 annually.
+Appleton is the state’s least expensive city, with an average car insurance rate of $1,839 annually.

-The table below shows the average annual car insurance premiums for Wisconsin’s largest cities.
+Find below the average annual car insurance cost for drivers in some of Wisconsin’s major cities.

 Select your city below to see the insurance company and its average full coverage rates.